Rickcau/api-rfp-construction/README.md

    ~~~

 ## api-resume-match - This API does not use GenAI
-This API has one function **Httpis an Azure Http Trigger, that expects an **inputFileName** parameter to be passed when making a HTTP GET request.
+This API has one function **GetListTopResumeMatch** is an Azure Http Trigger, that expects an **inputFileName** parameter to be passed when making a HTTP GET request.
 Below is an example of what an HTTP GET request will look like:

    ~~~
-     http://localhost:7071/api/HttpTrigger_Resume_Match?inputFileName=NY Housing Authority RFP_IdealResume.md
+     http://localhost:7071/api/GetListTopResumeMatch?inputFileName=NY Housing Authority RFP_IdealResume.md
    ~~~

 Below is an example of what a response body might look like: